No-Gi Jiu-Jitsu: Navigating the Grapple Without the Gi

 Prepare yourself for an intense wrestling bout with added velocity!
 The rule set becomes more flexible, permitting techniques such as heel hooks (intermediate divisions) and a broader array of leg locks (in line with ADCC rules).

 This introduces an entirely new spectrum of offensive maneuvers and opportunities for submissions.
-The tempo escalates, requiring swift transitions and adept body positioning to manage your elusive adversary effectively.
+The tempo escalates, due to the lack of Gi grips, requiring swift transitions and adept body positioning to manage your elusive adversary effectively.

 Prominent submissions such as kimuras, arm triangles, and guillotines become focal points.
 Picture adapting your grips to a slippery opponent, swiftly connecting lightning-fast attacks like a series of rapid assaults.